mikeoseikj/SBASE-WEBAPP/README.md

 Note: there is a folder named 'screenshot' in the webapp folder that contains images to give you a fair view of how the SBASE user interface looks like.

--There is also a wierd mistake I made of not accepting the character zero(0) in the database of SBASE.
-So things like passwords and admin configuration settings and commands would be affected.
-Pardon me for that if you find that annoying.
-The android app is also affected.
+-There is also character restrictions on passwords and also length.
+It only allow A-Za-z1-9 .
+This might affect the security of some user passwords.
 Note: This does not significantly affect the overrall security of the application.
+Check INFO.txt for more information